bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Semantic tags in action

 The Little Lemon Restaurant has asked me to add a new blog page to their website.
-They\'ve told me that the page will contain several blog posts, and that it must use semantic html so that search engines and accessibility software can understand the semantics of the page.
+They&apos;ve told me that the page will contain several blog posts, and that it must use semantic html so that search engines and accessibility software can understand the semantics of the page.

 ![image015](images/image015.png)
 <!-- {width="4.0in" height="2.4551279527559053in"} -->

-I\'ve set up my basic html document structure in a file named blog.html.
+I&apos;ve set up my basic html document structure in a file named blog.html.
-I\'ll start off by adding my basic semantic structure.
+I&apos;ll start off by adding my basic semantic structure.

 ![image016](images/image016.png)
 <!-- {width="6.0in" height="3.598718285214348in"}  -->